codefresh-io/docs.codefresh.io/_docs/promotions/configuration/product-promotion-props.md

-Before you start configuring the more advanced promotion entities, some product settings are crucial to promotions, regardless of the method you use or intend to use.

-If you have creataed products, there are several settings you can confiugre for the productto key configuration aspects significant to successful promotion.

-Before or after configuring specialized promotion entities such as Promotion Flows, Policies, and Workflows, note that specific product settings are crucial to effective, reliable promotions—regardless of your chosen promotion method.
+Before or after configuring specialized promotion entities such as Promotion Flows, Policies, and Workflows, note that there are product-specific settings crucial to effective, reliable promotions, regardless of the method you use or intend to use.

+If you've created products, make sure you have configured the following settings for a consistent promotion experience.

 ## Defining source for product versions and properties